-Since 2017, biomass instead of firewood gets used for firing the combustion chambers.
+Since 2017, biomass briquettes instead of firewood get used for firing the kilns.
 These so called artemisia briquettes are one meter long, weigh 10 kilograms and are made of the remaining biomass of the production process of antimalarial drugs.
 Together with the introduction of a semi-industrial production, the energy efficient cook stoves can not only be produced more climate friendly, but also in a more efficient way and in a better quality.

 People benefit from lower fuel expenses.
 A household saves 24 euros and 454 hours per year.

 Mainly women and children benefit from better air quality.

 During 822 school visits almost 95,000 pupils and teachers have been sensibilised for climate protection and clean cooking.